You Can Rely Upon

 “Lawyers can get you way more money – even if you're not injured!”

-“It’s too much trouble to try to find a good lawyer, and they’re super expensive.”
+“It's too much trouble to try to find a personal injury lawyer, and they're super expensive.”

-Statements like these may have a grain of truth to them, but there are some things you need to know about how to get a lawyer involved in your case, and when you should consider that option.
-Aaron Jainchill and Bill Beckert, principals at the Plainville, CT legal firm of Jainchill & Beckert, Attorneys-at-Law, recently reviewed some of the questions they hear most often, and, as actual trained attorneys (unlike your friends and neighbors!), they shine some light on the questions that are most often asked, and what you need to consider if you’ve been in an auto accident.Q: Should I go to the hospital after an accident?
-What if I’m not really hurt?
+Statements like these may have a grain of truth to them, but there are some things you need to know about how to get a skilled attorney involved in your case, and when you should consider that option.
+Aaron Jainchill and Bill Beckert, principals at the Plainville, CT legal firm of Jainchill & Beckert, Attorneys-at-Law, recently reviewed some of the questions they hear most often, and, as experienced attorneys (unlike your friends and neighbors!), they shine some factual light on the questions that are most often asked, and what you need to consider if you've been in an auto accident.Questions and Answers from Accident Lawyers

-After you’ve been in an accident, you may be tempted to run for the comfort of home, especially if you’re not in pain or severely injured.
+After you've been in an accident, you may be tempted to run for the comfort of home, especially if you're not in pain or severely injured.
 Not so fast, says Attorney Jainchill.
 “In general, I recommend that you go to seek medical attention if you are experiencing any level of pain or discomfort,” he offered.
-“Often, injuries don’t appear immediately after the crash, and adrenaline could mask some of the pain you will feel later.
-Whiplash and concussions don’t always show up right away.
-It’s worth going in for an evaluation.
-What’s more, that visit could be important to your case later.”
+“Often, injuries don't appear immediately after the crash, and adrenaline could mask some of the pain you will feel later.
+Whiplash and concussions don't always show up right away.
+It's worth going in for an evaluation, even if it was a minor car accident.
+What's more, that visit could be important to your case later.”

-A: It depends on the specifics of your accident.
-However, as a general rule of thumb is as follows:
+A: Who covers your medical costs will depend on the specifics of your accident.
+However, a general rule of thumb when figuring out who pays for accident injuries is as follows:

-- If your car insurance carries medical payment coverage, that is primary.
+- If your car insurance carries medical payment coverage, that is primary for medical care.
 Be sure to provide the contact information and claim number of your insurance company to the medical provider.

 - If you don't have health insurance, many medical providers (but not all) will provide treatment to you if you promise to reimburse them for the bills when your case is resolved.
 In this circumstance, it is critical to have a lawyer, as we can generally help you locate and gain access to treatment when you don't have health insurance.

 Attorney Beckert commented, “Navigating healthcare is tricky on a good day!
-And a car accident makes it even more complex!
-It’s worth talking to an experienced auto accident lawyer who has expertise in the specifics of healthcare – we can help you get the details of your coverage taken care of so you can move forward with your life, especially if you suffered a more serious injury.“
+An accident with medical injuries makes it makes it even more complex!
+It's far more complex when a traffic accident is involved.
+Health care that surrounds a car accident - gathering medical records, obtaining and submitting an accident report, and answering detailed questions from medical professionals and police investigators -- is best left to the experts.
+It's worth talking to an experienced auto accident lawyer who has expertise in the specifics of healthcare.
+The right law firm can help you get the details of your coverage taken care of so you can move forward with your life, especially if you suffered a more serious injury.“

-A: It is important to find a reputable attorney immediately after an accident in which you sustained injury or loss -- and before speaking to the at-fault party's insurance company.
+A: If you were an accident victim, it is important to find a reputable legal team immediately after an accident in which you sustained injury or loss -- and before speaking to the at-fault party's insurance company.
 “If you are injured, it is critical to retain counsel as soon as possible, since what happens early on after an accident can be pivotal to whether you receive the rightful compensation for your physical and emotional distress,” Attorney Jainchill advises.
+"If you are the at fault driver, it will be even more important to get in touch with a lawyer right away.
+And accident lawsuit can be very complex, and you will want an experienced lawyer representing you for things like punitive damages, insurance policy limits, and

 A: There are lawyers who have specialized skills to help you navigate the often-frustrating world of being compensated after a vehicle crash.
-It’s important to investigate before hiring someone to help you.
-You’ll need someone who is comfortable with the laws that are relevant so they can determine what types of damages and legal opportunities exist for you.
+It's important to investigate before hiring someone to help you.
+You'll need someone who is comfortable with the laws that are relevant so they can determine what types of damages and legal opportunities exist for you.
+You will need someone who is comfortable dealing with insurance adjusters and the particulars of your insurance policy.
 Depending on your circumstances, you might also need to be defended against accusations of your own fault, so that may also be a factor in your research.

 Attorney Beckert suggests a sit-down first.
-“There are lots of great lawyers who can help you, but you need to find someone who is not just competent and skilled, but also someone you feel comfortable with, and someone you trust.
-We always invite potential clients to come in and talk to us.
-It’s important to us at Jainchill & Beckert to know what the whole picture looks like and what your goals are.
-And if we don’t think we’re right for the job, we’ll help you find the attorney that meets your needs.”
+“There are lots of great lawyers who can help you, but you need advice from a legal team who is not just competent and skilled, but also someone you feel comfortable with, and someone you trust.
+We always invite potential clients who believe they may have a personal injury claim to come in and talk to us.
+It's important to us at Jainchill & Beckert to know what the whole picture looks like and what your goals are.
+And if we don't think we're the right law firm for the job, we'll help you find the attorney that meets your needs.”

-A: If you face severe injuries in an accident and wish to get paid for your losses or damages, it is well worth speaking to an attorney.
-Hiring a lawyer who understands the legal landscape and details of topics like no fault insurance (in the states in which it is required), automotive mechanical failure, slippery roads, leased car accidents, and the specifics of motorcycle accidents is definitely worth the investment.
+A: If you face severe injuries - or even a minor injury, for that matter - in an accident and wish to get paid for your losses or damages, it is well worth speaking to an attorney.
+Hiring a lawyer who understands the legal landscape and details of topics like no fault insurance (in the states in which it is required), automotive mechanical failure, slippery roads, leased car accidents, the type of insurance policy that you have, and the specifics of motorcycle accidents is definitely worth the investment.
 Attorney Jainchill recommends a conversation regardless of the situation.
 “At Jainchill and Beckert, we offer a free consultation.
-We’re happy to look at your situation, listen to your story, and give you our thoughts on what you might need going forward.”
+We're happy to look at your situation, listen to your story, and give you our thoughts on what you might need going forward.”

 A: If your injuries are not severe or you did not suffer any damages or losses in the collision, you might not need legal representation.
 But Jainchill and Beckert both say it's always a good idea to see what your options might be.
 “I would suggest that, if you have any questions, you contact us for a free consultation,” offered Attorney Beckert.
 “It couldn't hurt … and it could help you understand whether you have a case.”

 A: The simple answer is “yes.”
 From Attorney Jainchill: “A police report contains vital information that provides evidence proving the cause of the crash, any physical injuries you may have suffered, and any damage to your vehicle.
-Don’t take the chance of being unprepared – after a crash, stay where you are and contact the police.
-That will help the legal process work the way it’s supposed to.”
+It also documents property damage and evaluates the accident scenes.
+Don't take the chance of being unprepared – after a crash, stay where you are and contact the police.
+That will help the legal process work the way it's supposed to.”

 A: Under Connecticut law the contingency fee for the typical auto accident case is 33 1/3% It is important to note that our fees are different from expenses.
 We will advance any costs necessary to assist the development of your case.
 You will reimburse these costs from any settlement at the time the case is resolved.